What Your Insurance Company Doesn't Want You to Know

 "We've documented over $4.2 million in previously denied or underpaid claims since 2018.
 The average supplement approval takes 6.4 days."

-Oklahoma law (OAC 365:10-5-1) requires full roof replacement if 25% or more of any slope is damaged in a single weather event.
+Oklahoma law requires full roof replacement if 25% or more of any slope is damaged in a single weather event.
 Most insurance adjusters apply this rule incorrectly — measuring damage across the entire roof rather than per-slope.

 Our forensic team maps damage quadrants independently and documents per-slope percentages.
 We've overturned 47 partial-coverage denials in the past 18 months using this precise application of Oklahoma code.